Russian frigate Dzerzhinskiy: Construction and career

 The frigate was the second ship of the class.
 The keel was laid on 20 January 1983 with yard number 202 at the Zaliv Shipyard in Kerch.
 The ship was launched on 2 March 1984.
 Dzerzhinskiy was commissioned to KGB Border Troops Naval Service on 29 December 1984.

-The ship was assigned to the 2nd Brigade of Border Guard Ships, 1st Red Banner Division of Border Guard Ships in Petropavlovsk-Kamchatsky, part of the Northeastern Border District.
+The ship was assigned to the 2nd Brigade of Border Patrol Ships, 1st Red Banner Division of Border Patrol Ships in Petropavlovsk-Kamchatsky, part of the Northeastern Border District.
 From 15 August to 24 September 1987, Dzerzhinskiy sailed from Sevastopol to its assigned homeport in Petropavlovsk-Kamchatsky via the Suez Canal.
 The ship officially entered service with the first ceremonial flag-hoisting ceremony on 19 May 1985.

-The Order of the Red Banner honour was first awarded to a Project 19 border guard ship of the NKVD with the same name, which received the award on 19 September 1945 for excellent performance during the Soviet–Japanese War.
-The award was then passed down to the second border guard ship named Dzerzhinskiy, a Project 264A minesweeper.
+The Order of the Red Banner honour was first awarded to a Project 19 border patrol ship of the NKVD with the same name, which received the award on 19 September 1945 for excellent performance during the Soviet–Japanese War.
+The award was then passed down to the second border patrol ship named Dzerzhinskiy, a Project 264A minesweeper.
 The Project 11531 frigate Dzerzhinskiy inherited the award when she was launched, in conjunction with the decommissioning of the second ship on 2 March 1984.

 Dzerzhinskiy was participating in an exercise with the United States Coast Guard around the waters of Northeastern Russia on 26 May 1998, when one of the American coast guard cutters radioed its Russian counterpart that there is an intruding unidentified vessel in the area, which is inside the exclusive economic zone of Russia.
 Dzerzhinskiy was the closest vessel to the intruder, so the ship chased and ordered the intruder to stop.
 The intruder, which turned out to be a Chinese seiner (a type of fishing vessel) Zong Long 37, did not yield and increased its speed.
 Dzerzhinskiy fired twelve warning shots at the course of Zong Long 37 and when the seiner did not responded, the frigate fired and scored a direct hit.
 Zong Long 37 suffered casualties of two dead and four wounded, with the other 22 crew not injured.
 The seiner was escorted to Petropavlovsk-Kamchatsky on 27 May, with the wounded treated at regional hospital.
 Around 50 tonnes of salmon and caviar along with 90 kilometers of drift nets were found on board Zong Long 37.